vagnersant/eliasdorneles.github.io/site/blog/working-on-hard-problems.md

 risks and fears involved.
 Hopefully this will help us to see more clearly and make better decisions about what we should be working on.
-Because it’s easy to avoid important work if you’re rushing to do everything fast, fearing to fail or disappoint someone or too busy to spend time thinking.
+Because it’s easy to avoid important work if you’re rushing to do everything fast, fearing to fail or disappoint someone or just being too busy to spend time thinking.

 Sure there will be times when we’ll be too underprepared for a problem.
 But maybe we should try it either way, in a safe environment.
 At the very minimum we’d learn